isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Rl-name"></a>NL.8: Use a consistent naming style

-**Rationale**: Consistence in naming and naming style increases readability.
+**Rationale**: Consistency in naming and naming style increases readability.

 ##### Note